XHamster: HTTPS

 In January 2017, xHamster became one of the first major adult sites to incorporate HTTPS encryption.
 HTTPS allows for privacy, malware protection, and the integrity of information exchange.
 Alex Hawkins said that one of the reasons for HTTPS was because xHamster receives millions of visitors from countries where pornography is illegal.

 Security

 In April 2013, Conrad Longmore, a cyber security researcher, found that xHamster and PornHub were attacked with malvertisements.
 In September 2015, xHamster was hit with another malvertising attack along with YouPorn and PornHub.
 TrafficHaus reported that it might be the result of a breach.
 On 28 November 2016, it was revealed that the usernames, email addresses and passwords of 380,000 users were stolen.

 In an effort to maintain user anonymity, xHamster stated in a Men's Health interview that they limit third-party access to user information when sending viewer data to marketing and analytics groups.
 While these security measures do not necessarily eliminate the possibility of linking a "browser fingerprint" and IP address to a user's personal identity, xHamster claims that it does not actively identify individuals unless one decides to "opt in to providing more personal, identifiable info".

+In 2025, xHamster agreed to settle a lawsuit brought by the state of Texas by paying a $120,000 penalty over noncompliance with the state’s age verification law.